 For the Music Technology Route you will show a strong aptitude for and knowledge of music technology with a portfolio of work that you have created.

 For both the Music Route and Music Technology Route we offer the UAL Level 3 Extended Diploma in Music Performance & Production which is equivalent to three A levels.

 How Do I Apply

 You may apply for ONE ROUTE ONLY.
 For entry into Year 12, please answer the following questions online:

-List your strengths (instrument and/or voice) in order of ability and give a clear indication of which one you will audition with.
+voice/production/software skills etc.) in order of ability and give a clear indication of which one you will audition with.